-The Group's revenue for the financial year ended 30 June 2021 ("FY2021") was S\$2.429 million compared to S\$1.487 million for the financial year ended 30 June 2020 ("FY2020").
+The Group's revenue for the financial year ended 30 June 2022 ("FY2022") was \$\$1.854 million compared to \$\$2.429 million for the financial year ended 30 June 2021 ("FY2021").

-While the Group's revenue continued to be mainly derived from its management of the Wonder Stone Park (the "WSP") and the Wonder Stone Hotel (the "WSP Hotel"), the increase was primarily due to the operation of the WSP Hotel for the entire FY2021 compared to 9 months for FY2020 after the WSP Hotel officially commenced operations in late September 2019.
-In addition, the operations at the WSP Hotel in FY2020 were also suspended from January 2020 to March 2020 following the outbreak of COVID-19 within the People's Republic of China (the "PRC").
-Subsequently, the WSP Hotel was able to gradually resume operations, albeit with safety measures in place, and experienced improvements in hotel room bookings, seminar bookings as well as banquet events in FY2021.
-That led to an increase in revenue in FY2021 compared to FY2020.
+The Group's revenue was derived from its management of the Wonder Stone Park (the "WSP") and the Wonder Stone Hotel (the "WSP Hotel").
+The decrease was primarily due to the continuation of the COVID-19 safety measures in China which affected the movement of people within China.
+While the WSP Hotel was able to continue its operations, the loosening of COVID-19 measures in FY2021 had led to a period of gradual recovery in FY2021.
+Notwithstanding, the re-tightening of measures arising from the zero-COVID policy adopted in China in FY2022 led to the decline in hotel room bookings, seminar bookings as well as banquet events in FY2022.
+That led to the decrease in revenue in FY2022 compared to FY2021.